 The average cost for a Medigap plan in Illinois will depend on the insurer.
 Pricing is based on factors such as community ratings that prices for any age, issue age that prices for the age you are when you purchase a plan and attained age whose premiums increase with age.

-When Can I Apply for a Illinois Medicare Supplement Plan?
+When Can I Apply for a Medigap Plan?

 65 or older: When you enroll in Part B (it can’t be changed or repeated), you can get a Medigap Plan in Illinois.